ValleyBell/PC98VNResearch/mime/game-docs/README.md

 ## Battle

-- There are no encounters for 3 steps after returning to the dungeon screen after an event or battle.
+- There are no encounters for 3 actions\* after returning to the dungeon screen after an event or battle.
   After that, the enemy encounter rate is 1/16 for each step.
   The internal formula is: `(random() % 16) == 7` (see Z0001.DAT/loc\_227F)
+  - *\ One "action" can be making a step or turning around.
+So if you turn 3 times and then make a step, you may encounter another enemy after just 1 step.
+  - The "action counter" gets reset as soon as the dungeon script is reloaded - which is not only after events, but also after viewing the map or inventory screens.
 - When defeating a monster, the characters gain:
   - exactly the amount of experience points defined by the monster table (register 10120)
   - the amount of RING defined by the monster table (register 10134) + an additional random 0..5 RING